oras-project/community/governance/GOVERNANCE.md

 The default decision making process is [lazy-consensus][lazy-consensus].
 This means that any decision is considered supported by the team making it as long as no one objects.
 Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
 Explicit agreement may be stated at will.

-When a consensus cannot be found a owner can call for a [majority][majority] vote on a decision.
+When a consensus cannot be found an owner can call for a [majority][majority] vote on a decision.

 Many of the day-to-day project maintenance can be done by a lazy consensus model.
 But the following items must be called to vote:

-- Removing a owner for any reason other than inactivity (super majority)
+- Removing an owner for any reason other than inactivity (super majority)
 - Changing the governance rules (this document) (super majority)
 - Licensing and intellectual property changes (including new logos, wordmarks) (simple majority)
 - Adding, archiving, or removing subprojects (simple majority)